 - Dental pain

-Of course, this isn’t a comprehensive list of every type of symptom that could occur along with a headache.
-It does, however, give you an idea of the things that are pertinent when explaining your headache to a doctor.
+Of course, this isn’t a comprehensive list of every type of symptom that could occur along with a head pain.
+It does, however, give you an idea of the things that are pertinent when explaining your head pain to a doctor.
 Don’t leave out a symptom because you don’t think it is related.

 Is There Natural Treatment for Headaches?

-When you think about headache treatment, the first thing that probably comes to mind is an over-the-counter drug such as acetaminophen or ibuprofen.
-What is wrong with reaching for a couple of pills every time a headache springs up?
+When you think about head pain treatment, the first thing that probably comes to mind is an over-the-counter drug such as acetaminophen or ibuprofen.
+What is wrong with reaching for a couple of pills every time a head pain springs up?

 The fact is that these medications are only intended for occasional use.
 They say it right on the bottle.
 However, when a person has a chronic headache issue, there can be a nasty side effect to these medications – rebound headaches.

-That’s right – the very pills someone is taking to stop one headache is causing the next one.
+That’s right – the very pills someone is taking to stop one head pain is causing the next one.
 In fact, some experts believe that medication overuse is one of the most common factors in the onset of chronic daily headache conditions.
-The only way to know just how many of your headaches are being caused by the pills is to quit them for a week or two and see how much the frequency of the headaches drops.
+The only way to know just how many of your headaches are being caused by the pills is to quit them for a week or two and see how much the frequency of the head pain drops.

 It’s no wonder then that people are looking for a natural way to deal with headaches.
 Here are some of the home remedies that people are trying: